 Materials Management Plans

-The CL:AIRE Code of Practice (CoP) was introduced in 2008 to provide an alternative and more appropriate means of complying with UK environmental legislation regarding movement and re-use of excavated soils.
-Previously earthworks and soil import/export were dealt with through complex Waste Management Licensing regulations (now superseded and covered by Environmental Permitting), often via application for exemption.
+The CL:AIRE Development Industry Code of Practice (The Definition of Waste, v2, March 2011; DoWCoP) was originally introduced in 2008 to “help organisations involved in the development of land and its remediation, increasing the sustainability of their methods and approaches”.
+It provides an alternative and more appropriate means of complying with UK environmental legislation - previously earthworks and soil import/export would have had to be dealt with through complex Waste Management Licensing regulations (now superseded and covered by Environmental Permitting), often via application for exemption.

 As part of their Waste Soils campaign, in December 2016 the Environment Agency audited a MMP produced by Lithos to manage movement of soils between two sites in the north east of England.
 The EA commented: